rjainoje/DPS-RESTAPI-Postman-Collections/NetWorker/README.md

   * NetWorker 18.2
       * environment variables
       * Authenticate against a NW Server
-      * Swagger File for internal use.
+      * Swagger File for better api understanding.

       When having a swagger api file like NetWorker you can use http://editor.swagger.io/#/ and add the swagger file so you do have better option to see what you can use.
 Use adminstrator and password for login.